top of page

 “Physical fitness is just one aspect of the job, learning verbal de-escalation, active listening, understanding spatial awareness and open body language is so important to stop aggressions before they become violent.
 A large number of incidents can be resolved with an open and compassionate conversation.
 Understanding the source of frustration for the individual and how you can help ultimately leads you closer to a solution than physical intervention ever could.”

-Leanne Valentine has been particularly instrumental in the preparation and planning for the accreditation, she comments:
+Leanne Valentine has been particularly instrumental in the preparation and planning for the certification, she comments:

 “We firmly believe in teaching restraint as a last resort.
 A person-centred approach focuses on finding that person’s needs and moving forward.
 I think this is integral to providing the very best care to our patients when presented with challenging situations.
 It also gives our staff the tools they need to put their patients first.”